Omnis Technical Note TNWS0002 Updated Oct 2019

 We have created an example library that demonstrates the capability of Omnis to consume a RESTful web service.
 The example app is hosted on an AWS Cloud server: view the online example app

-To open the app on a tablet or mobile you can enter the shortcut URL into your browser: tinyurl.com/jsweather10
+To open the app on a tablet or mobile you can enter the shortcut URL into your browser: bit.ly/OmnisWeatherApp (accesses the same app, but this shortcut is easy to type on your phone)

 Downloading the Library